 5. Take a journey along The Wales Way, our family of three touring routes, each one unique and passing through spectacular scenery.

 6. Our three national parks celebrate three different landscapes.
-The rocky mountains of Eryri (Snowdonia) that contrast with the greener mountains and waterfalls of the Brecon Beacons as well as the rugged Pembrokeshire Coast National Park.
-Wales also has five Areas of Outstanding Natural Beauty.
+The rocky mountains of Eryri (Snowdonia) that contrast with the greener mountains; the waterfalls of the Bannau Brychieniog; and the rugged Pembrokeshire Coast National Park.
+Wales also has six National Landscapes (formerly AONBs).

 Views of the mountains reflecting in the lake.